Cobatsu/Gatsby-TestOut/src/courses/Human Resource Management.md

 <br/><br/>
 <span style='font-size:15px;'><strong>Quantitative skills</strong> </span><br/><br/>
 On successful completion of this module, learners will have knowledge of numeric exercises and will understand their use within the context of the business.
 <br/><br/>

-<span style='font-size:18px; color:#01937C'><strong>Career path</strong></span><br/><br/> Successful completion of The Undergraduate Level 4 (Human Resource Management course) and Level 5 (Extended Diploma in Management) and the final year of an accredited Undergraduate Degree programme, students will have attained the right credentials to go on and apply for a job in management, HR, strategic business management or business consultancy.
-<br/><br/>
 "
 ---